brevdev/alpha-brev-docs/docs/discussions/best-practices-for-brev-database.md

 ## Best Practices for Brev Storage

 The Brev DB is a simple key value store.
-It's a nosql database, but even if you're using sql, much of this discussions is still very relevant.
+It's a nosql database, but even if you're using sql, these best practices are relevant.

 Let's build a simple API to get and create users.
 Create an endpoint and make sure you have a GET call for fetching the users, and a POST call for creating the users.